-Community tree nurseries are a wonderful way to reduce costs when enhancing your community, making it a healthy and vibrant place for all.
-There are currently four town based community tree nurseries in Vermont; South Burlington, Burlington, Montpelier, and Rutland.
-The Intervale Conservation Nursery grows larger numbers of trees which is used for restoration projects around the state.
+Community tree nurseries can provide a sustained source of low-cost trees to plant in public spaces within your community.
+There are currently four town-supported and volunteer-managed community tree nurseries in Vermont; South Burlington, Burlington, Montpelier, and Rutland.
+The Intervale Conservation Nursery also grows larger numbers of native, bareroot trees for restoration projects around the state.

 Tree Pittsburgh Nursery provides an excellent case study of a city (Pittsburg) which has grown their nursery into a flourishing and successful community enterprise.
 Their site features an e-picture book that tells the story of their journey and the self-sufficiency and biodiversity the nursery has achieved over the last few years.

 Our City Forest San Jose.
 Community Nursery and Training Center is an excellent example of a community nursery harnessing effective community outreach through their website.
 The site is user-friendly and intuitive, featuring sections that provide the reader with plant profiles, care guides, and also list their upcoming workshops and volunteer opportunities.
 Overall, this resource can not only guide successful nursery practices but can also inform web design and outreach efforts.

 Forest ReLeaf of Missouri is a successful community nursery case study.